FirebirdSQL/jaybird/src/documentation/faq.md

 ### Open Office/Libre Office (Pure Java)

-Jaybird can be used together with OpenOffice and Libre Office Base.
-To address some compatibility issues (and differences in interpretation of JDBC specifications) a separate subprotocol is used:
+Jaybird can be used together with OpenOffice and LibreOffice Base.
+To address some compatibility issues (and differences in interpretation of JDBC specifications) a separate sub-protocol is used:

     jdbc:firebirdsql:oo://host[:port]/<database>